Why Some People Think They're Always Right & How To Deal With It

 The psychology of needing to be right.

 We are conditioned from birth, it seems, to fight for our piece of the pie, defend ourselves, or at least convince people that our views are "right."
 We do it with our families, at school, at work, and at social gatherings.
-If we're "proven wrong," we feel somehow lessened, defeated, or humiliated.
-In some cases, being proven wrong can upset our entire worldview, leaving us unanchored.
+If we're "proved wrong," we feel somehow lessened, defeated, or humiliated.
+In some cases, being proved wrong can upset our entire worldview, leaving us unanchored.

 The problem is that we all come with the necessary equipment to fall into the "always be right" trap.
 Opinions are like bellybuttons.
 We all have them, so we have all the necessary ingredients to breed disagreement, conflict, and resentment.

 This is so much more important than converting the world to your very limited view.
 We all face challenges.
 We all suffer loss and pain.
 All of our opinions are informed by circumstance.
-Unless you've lived someone else's life, you can never fully understand why s/he believes what s/he does.
-Listening to the reasoning behind someone else's feelings can be a revealing.
+Unless you've lived someone else's life, you can never fully understand why they believe what they do.
+Listening to the reasoning behind someone else's feelings can be revealing.
 It deepens your connection with that person and broadens your interpretation of the world around you.

 In a situation where your opinion differs from another's, tell them you're open to accepting their view if they provide good rationale for it.
 It may not change your mind, but you can still respond that you understand their opinion without accepting their view as your own.

 6. Acknowledge that changing your opinion, or allowing someone else to prove you wrong, doesn't make you any less you.